Gamershy/sirabot-2.0/README.md

 normally.

 `permission` determines what permission level is required to execute a command.
-If not provided it will default to `1`, meaning that everyone can execute it.
+If not provided it will default to `1`, meaning everyone can execute it.

 `aliases` is an array of strings in `commandName` format.
 If provided, the bot will parse these extra names and register the command to them, following the